PlayStation 4 Fortnite Players Unable to Play on Switch, Sony Responds in Update

 The original story can be read below:

 Fortnite players that have synced their accounts with the PlayStation 4 version of the title are now effectively blocked from playing the title on their Switch, without resorting to the creation of a new account, resulting in a loss of all gear and level progression in the process.
-Users who do try and log-in will be greeted with a Login Failed error message, stating that the user’s Fortnite account is associated with a platform which does not allow operation on Switch.
+Users who try and log in will be greeted with a Login Failed error message stating that the user’s Fortnite account is associated with a platform that does not allow Switch operation.

 Playstation 4 Fortnite Players Unable To Play On Switch, Sony Responds In Update